Fukrey

-Fukrey is a 2013 Indian Hindi-language comedy film, directed by Mrighdeep Singh Lamba, produced by Farhan Akhtar and Ritesh Sidhwani, and starring Pulkit Samrat, Manjot Singh, Varun Sharma, Ali Fazal, Priya Anand, Vishakha Singh, Pankaj Tripathi and Richa Chadda.
+Fukrey is a 2013 Indian Hindi-language comedy thriller film, directed by Mrighdeep Singh Lamba, produced by Farhan Akhtar and Ritesh Sidhwani, and starring Pulkit Samrat, Manjot Singh, Varun Sharma, Ali Fazal, Priya Anand, Vishakha Singh, Pankaj Tripathi and Richa Chadda.
 The story and dialogues are written by Vipul Vig and the screenplay is written by Vig and Lamba.
 Produced under the Excel Entertainment banner, the film was released on 14 June 2013.
 Despite a poor opening, the film went on to become a sleeper hit.

 The film later spawned two sequels, Fukrey Returns (2017) and Fukrey 3 (2023), making it the first installment in the Fukrey franchise.

 Plot

 Delhi-based school backbenchers Vikas "Hunny" Gulati and Dilip "Choocha" Singh are perpetually dreaming of making it big and want to get into the local college but don't have the required grades.
 The college guard Pandit tells them that he can provide them with the leaked class XII papers for a large sum of money.
 Choocha has the power to get the winning number of any lottery in his dream, and Hunny has the talent to sand the exact number out of his dream.
 They cannot afford or collect the money required, so they decide to sell the papers to other students but fail there too.
 Meanwhile, through Pandit, they meet Zafar, a former student of the college and a struggling musician.
 The fourth character is Lali, whose father Billa runs a sweet shop.
 Lali is currently pursuing his degree through correspondence and, like Hunny and Choocha, also wants to get into the same college, where his girlfriend Shalu, who ignores him all the time, studies.
 Pandit asks Lali to donate ₹250,000 in the college development fund to get admission, but Billa refuses to, saying college is too costly.
 Zafar's girlfriend, Neetu, who has broken up with him over his career choices, is now giving private tuition to Lali so that he can get the marks to get into the college of his dreams.
 On the other hand, Zafar's father faces a stroke and is paralysed.
 Zafar badly needs money for his treatment.